Skip to Main Content

 Changing Paper Roll

-If you have change or reloaded a paper roll, always check that the correct paper type is selected
+If you have to change or reloaded a paper roll, always check that the correct paper type is selected

 1. On touchscreen on the printer, click the Paper icon at the top.